PurdueAF/purdue-af-conda-envs/README.md

-# Purdue AF Conda environments and Jupyter kernels
+# Purdue AF Conda environments / Jupyter kernels

 This repository contains recipes used to build Conda environments and Jupyter kernels at Purdue Analysis Facility.

-At Purdue AF, there is a job that runs every few hours and builds a Conda environment from each of these recipes at `/work/kernels/` and at `/depot/cms/kernels`.
+There is a job that runs every few hours and builds a Conda environment from each of these recipes at `/work/kernels/` and at `/depot/cms/kernels`.

 To add your own environment, please open a pull request.